phoenixxbasit/Core-Php-TodoList/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

+> [!Important]
+> This project showcases the general structure to implement the whole MVC architecture without using any framework.<br>

+> [!Warning]
+> This is partially working code hence it is open for contribution.

 The CorePHP Todo project is a simple yet powerful task management application built with PHP.
 It offers a range of functionalities including user authentication, task creation, viewing, editing, and deletion.
 This README will guide you through setting up and running the project on your local machine.

 ## Table of Contents